 I am a penny-pincher.
 I like saving.

-While the dentist may approve that approach to candy, I failed to realize that sometimes being too much of a saver can keep you from enjoying and sharing what you do have.
+The dentist may approve of my approach to candy, but I failed to realize that sometimes being too much of a saver can keep you from enjoying and sharing what you do have.

 When I grew older and money started to replace candy, I kept to my saving ways (though found forgotten stashes much less frequently!)
 Joshua is also frugal, but has helped me put frugality into its proper place.
 Thriftiness should be a tool, not an idol.